AnyChart/docs.anychart.com/PERT_Chart/Overview.md

 In real project management, it is impossible to give the exact value for a project duration.
 Even taking the deviation in mind, there is still a very high risk not to fit in the time bounds.
 Therefore, you can set your own function for the duration calculation instead of the standard formula.

-The duration in following sample with the same data as above is calculated
+The duration in following sample with the same data as above is calculated automatically.

 {sample}Pert\_UseCase\_05{sample}